RIPA Policy and Guidance

 1. Introduction

-Rushcliffe Borough Council only carries out covert surveillance where such action is justified and endeavours to keep such surveillance to a minimum.
-It recognises its obligation to comply with RIPA when such an investigation is for one of the purposes set out in that Act and has produced a Guidance document to assist officers.
+1.2 Rushcliffe Borough Council only carries out covert surveillance where such action is justified and endeavours to keep such surveillance to a minimum.
+It recognises its obligation to comply with RIPA when such an investigation is for one of the purposes set out in that Act and has produced this Guidance document to assist officers.

-The Council acknowledges that the 2000 Act provides a statutory framework under which covert surveillance (referred to in the Act as directed surveillance or use of covert human intelligence sources – CHIS) can be authorised and conducted compatibly with human rights legislation, the Data Protection Act 2018 and its common law obligations.
+1.3 The Council acknowledges that the 2000 Act provides a statutory framework under which covert surveillance (referred to in the Act as directed surveillance or use of covert human intelligence sources – CHIS) can be authorised and conducted compatibly with human rights legislation, the Data Protection Act 2018 and its common law obligations.

 2. Applications for authority